International reactions to the Euromaidan: Television

 During the second week of protests, Russia-24 had made a link between "a sharp deterioration in the political climate in Ukraine" with "the change in the seasons".
 The station claimed that this was "a bold theory" of scientists at Columbia University (it added "And it appears that their Russian colleagues agree with them") and it advised protesters in Kyiv to go home for the sake of their health, warning of "a sharp rise in acute respiratory viral infections in Kiev".
-Russian state-owned Perviy Canal (Channel First) reported that only "several hundred people" showed up at the rally on 8 December, and that protests were "dying out", when in reality up to 500,000 attended.
+Russian state-owned Perviy Canal (First Channel) reported that only "several hundred people" showed up at the rally on 8 December, and that protests were "dying out", when in reality up to 500,000 attended.
 It was reported that Russian newscasters in Kyiv have opted to use unbranded microphones, so as to hide their channel's affiliation.

 First Channel likened Ukraine's situation to that of Yugoslavia, of which the channel showed footage accompanied by somber music.

 Otar Dovzhenko, a TV analyst and professor at Ukrainian Catholic University in Lviv, explained that "Russian media can't hide the protests in Ukraine, so they try to bring them down, make them look undesirable.
 Discrediting the protests in Ukraine is very important for the regime of President Vladimir Putin.
 The Orange Revolution of 2004 gave strong inspiration to the opposition in Russia."
 He also says that Russian media omit the genesis of the Euromaidan protests being the Ukrainian government, which is why foreign interests are usually focused on.

 Police estimates of a pro-government rally in Kyiv on 14 December reported a maximum of 60,000.

 Channel One Russia presenter and vice-president of Rosneft Mikhail Leontyev stated that "Ukraine is not a country at all, it is a part of our country".